 - 2014: Nani Kaʻaialiʻi, lecturer at UH Mānoa and Kapiʻolani Community College

-- 2011: Christine Walters, lecturer at Leeward Community College
+- 2011: Christine Walters, lecturer at Leeward and Honolulu Community Colleges

 - 2009: Justin Stein, lecturer at Windward Community College

 - 2008: Alan Lum, lecturer at Kapiʻolani Community College